superit23/web3_research/ctfs/dvd_v4/README.md

     }
 ```

 This is where some funky bit manipulation comes in.
 Ignore it for now.
-The immediate line of interest throws `revert AlreadyClaimed()` if `_setClaimed` returns `false`.
+The immediate line of interest reverts with `AlreadyClaimed()` if `_setClaimed` returns `false`.
 This is how they must be trying to stop double claiming.
 Let's assume for a moment that `_setClaimed` is entirely correct. `_setClaimed` is only checked if the current `Claim` is using a different token than the previous.
 It seems like this is intended functionality because there would be no reason to not check every iteration.
 Maybe one beneficiary could have multiple `Claim`s on the same `token` and `batchNumber`.
 However, this only stops us from calling the function again or interleaving `Claim`s from the same batch. **It does not check if a specific Claim has been used before**.

 This exploit is quite long due to all the setup with deserialization and building `Claim`s.
 Here's the rundown:
 1. Build our legitimate `Claim`s for each token, `weth` and `dvt`